dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-02-01-relationships.md

 Also the quality of the product has an impact.
 I have seen many times project managers running mad demanding "this little hack" that provides some functionality that their big cash-fat clients say they need.
 Soon architectures end up becoming a Frankenstein monster made of hacks.
 After some point the effort of maintaining those hacks acts as weight making changes progressively more difficult and expensive.
 Then the cost-savvy people suggest outsourcing, which gets us back to last argument.

-Contradict the above with companies like say Microsoft or Paypal or GoCardless where each additional client's importance is smaller.
+Contradict the above with companies like say Microsoft or Paypal or GoCardless where each additional client's additional importance is small or can even be neglected.
 Would those companies envision things differently?
 How would they allocate resources or investments.
 Would they prefer to improve only existing client relationships or improve their offerings as much as possible creating a big barrier of entry for competitors?

-THIS TO BE REWRITTEN/CLEANSED UP
-These are my thoughts about the issue, moreover...
-PAUSE.
-I believe that the above also have to do with the class structuring of Britain.
-After living here I discovered that things were x10 more than what I originally thought, maybe because I came from a place where classes are literaly non-existent.
-A maybe subcouncious reason that we elevate towards higher mergins is what I call: "Sell to the richest person in the room" mentality (originally "blow the richest person in the room").
-Eg: If someone has money or is of higher class, his needs are more important than anyone else, he is the most imporant person in the room.
-This can sure be the case, but that person is not more important/has no more money/etc than the accumulation of the rest.
-That's something that does not exist a lot, trying to cover the needs of the many.
-Example: (altough I believe I've written so much stuff that I'll remove it).
-Say you make a product related to super markets.
-Most will tell you to sell to Waitrose, Sainsbury's etc. If you've done that you'd be happy.
-What most people don't get is that in this case it's like they've outsourced to you something that they need someone else to do.
-If you say that you'll make something for the off-lisences, this people don't get AKA off lisences don't have much money, but these places are infinite. if you get that niche, you can go then to 7-11 size stores bigger and bigger, at the end you'll serve the big guys.
-Something like that.
-That's all!
+## An (originally) outsider's take

+This is my root cause analysis of the situation: Coming originally from a classless society, I was surprised to find out a different structuring of society and affairs.
+Now having this experience, I believe that one reason for chasing the highest margins is the mentality of taking care of the needs of "the richest person in the room", while in other places it's better to serve the bottom of the income pyramid first and then move upwards.
+The logical steps would be
+High Margin --> Needs of the few --> consultancy while on the other hand
+Volume --> Needs of the many --> Products or services

+Paradoxically this kind of works: Because of the size of the country the critical mass of people plus funds which would support this approach exists.
+So a company can start and do well, at least for some time.
+Then it will almost deterministic reach a plateau, where it will be ripe for disrupption from a Silicon Valley style startup.
+That's what happens on the macroscopic level.

+Inside the company's microcosm, in the micro level, we have the "demoralization of the tropps", the people that actually create wealth are not as much important as the customer facing yes-men (consultants), moreover they are treated as necessary evil / expense and that makes them sad, unproductive and disloyal, rightfully so it seems.

 **Previous version notes start here:**